a-pichard/workshop-go-gin-basic/README.md

 # Introduction
 This Go program is a mini project that we presented as a workshop for Epitech students.
 Implements gin and pg-pg libs.

-# Install and Guess Me
+# Install and the API

 * Clone the project
 * cd workshop-go-gin-basic